xpack/web-jekyll/pages/intro.md

 }
 ```

+{% include note.html content="The `~` used in the version field is
+a npm/semver convention that means either the given version,
+or one with the same major/minor but a higher patch, if available." %}

 Running `xpm install` in the project folder will first install the toolchain
-in the central xPack storage (a folder in user's home`), then add a folder
+in the central xPack storage (a folder in user's home), then add a folder
 `xpacks/.bin` and inside it create links (or `.cmd` stubs on Windows) to the
 toolchain executables, like `xpacks/.bin/arm-none-eabi-gcc`.

+TODO: show the output of tree on the xpacks folder.

 Similarly for the builder, which is a Node.js CLI npm module, after
 installing the module, `npm` will
 add a folder `node_modules/.bin` where a link to the `xpbuild` executable
 will be created (or a `xpbuild.cmd` stub on Windows).

-{% include note.html content="The `~` used in the version field is
-a npm/semver convention that means either the given version,
-or one with the same major/minor but a higher patch, if available." %}
+TODO: show the output of tree on the node_modules folder.

 When running actions like `npm run build`, the `PATH` is automatically
 adjusted to `xpacks/.bin:node_modules/.bin:$PATH`, so the exact versions